 Functional Origins of Iconic Design Elements

-Chanel’s visual identity system provides framework that enables creative exploration while maintaining instant recognition.
-The interlocking C monogram, quilted diamond pattern, chain-leather straps, camellia flower, tweed fabric, and black-white-beige color palette function as codes that signal Chanel authenticity regardless of specific product or collection.
-That vocabulary, established by Coco Chanel and amplified by Lagerfeld, creates coherence that allows creative exploration without losing brand identity.
+The interlocking C monogram, quilted diamond pattern, chain-leather straps, camellia flower, tweed fabric, and black-white-beige color palette function as codes that signal Chanel authenticity regardless of collection.
+That vocabulary, established by Coco and amplified by Lagerfeld, creates coherence that allows creative exploration without losing brand identity.

 Flexible Interpretation Maintains Contemporary Relevance